 A learning experience in Washington, D.C. that explores the American national political institutions and processes covered in PSCI 3070.
 Prerequisite: PSCI 3070.
-Winter.
+Winter of odd-numbered years.

 3080.
 Model U. N. Seminar.

 Students study the issues and procedures of the United Nations.
 Prerequisite: permission of the instructor is required.
 Also listed as HIST 3080 and INTL 3080.
 Fall.